 Office of Community Oriented Policing Services

-The COPS Office is pleased to feature the Michigan State Police (MSP) as the July 2019 winner of the Community Policing in Action Photo Contest.
-The winning photo features Michigan State Trooper Darzeil Hall engaging in a friendly game of basketball with neighborhood children.
+The COPS Office is pleased to feature the Raleigh (North Carolina) Police Department as the July 2020 winner of the Community Policing in Action Photo Contest.
+The winning photo shows Sergeant Terrence Knuckles with a Raleigh Summer Youth Employment participant.

 To sign up for monthly updates or to access your subscriber preferences, please enter your email address in the Subscribe box.